Modern hostel near the train station

 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.Go back to Bangkok main page »

-Located across the road from Hualamphong rail station and on the doorstep of the same named subway stop, @Hua Lamphong Hostel offers spic-and-span dorms and private rooms with a fair amount of extras that we wouldn’t expect for the budget prices.
-It doesn’t win big style points, but for those seeking a modern and efficient place to stay away from Khao San Road, this is a solid choice.
+Located across the road from Hualamphong rail station and on the doorstep of the same-named subway stop, @Hua Lamphong Hostel offers decent dorms and private rooms with a fair amount of extras.
+It doesn’t win big style points, but for those seeking a modern and efficient place to stay before or after catching a train, this is a solid choice.

-The six-bed mixed dorm has a rather utilitarian feel, but it goes above and beyond when it comes to functionality.
+The six-bed mixed dorm has a utilitarian feel but delivers when it comes to functionality.
 Each bed is outfitted with a private lamp and electrical outlet.
 Individual lockers are big enough to fit an average size adult — and their backpack.
 And an ensuite bathroom that ensures you won’t need to wander down a hallway in the wee hours is equipped with four hot showers shared among the six beds.